OWASP/API-Security/2019/en/src/0xa3-improper-data-filtering.md

 `GET /api/v1/users.list?query={“roles”:{$in:“admin”}}&fields={“services.password.reset”:1, “username”:1”, “email.0”:1}`.
 Via password reset, the attacker can takeover one of the admin accounts.

+### Scenario #3

+We have a MEAN stack application that contains the users list on a UI.
+List of users can be retrieved from the server using a following query:
+`/dashboard/users?page=1&size=100`.
+There are limitation on maximum number of users per page (on UI side) - 200 users.
+An attacker changes the size parameter in order to retrieve large number of users, for example 200 000 or more and it causes performance issues.
+The same scenario might be used to provoke `Integer Overflow` or `Buffer Overflow` errors.

 ## How To Prevent

 * Never rely on the client side to perform sensitive data filtering.
 * Review the responses from the API to make sure they contain only legitimate data.
 * Be careful when performing data filtering based on filters from the client.
+* Add proper validation for query string parameters and request body on the server side.

 ## References